 Finally there’s Jerrod McDougal, who really epitomizes Texas HS football and the Permian “Mojo” culture.
 Every big school will have the athletic and gritty Mike Winchells to lead the team and at least the occasional Chris Comers or Boobie Miles’ on their roster.
 What they won’t have are the Jerrod McDougals.
 Not because he’s a rare talent, the book makes plain that even the 5-9, 180 pound offensive linemen lives much of his life with the understanding that he’ll never have a shot at greater football glory than winning a state title for the Permian Panthers.

-What other schools don’t often have is this kind of every day athlete who will sacrifice, focus, and work with all he has in order to play a thankless and demanding role like offensive tackle.
-Permian regularly had these guys that were willing to be maxed out so that the program’s well drilled offensive and defensive systems could work with greater efficiency than their opponents.
+What other schools don’t often have is this kind of every day athlete who will sacrifice, focus, and work with all he has in order to play a thankless and demanding role like offensive tackle in the Wing T. Permian regularly had these guys that were willing to be maxed out so that the program’s well drilled offensive and defensive systems could work with greater efficiency than their opponents.